-Whether you are a family foundation seeking to help your grantees increase social impact, a government agency wanting to ensure grantees comply with requirements, or a corporation or policy-making organization seeking to connect with community-based nonprofits, you can benefit from collaborating with Fair Chance.
+Whether you are a family foundation seeking to help your grantees increase social impact; a government agency wanting to ensure grantees comply with requirements; or a corporation or policy-making organization seeking to connect with community-based nonprofits; you can benefit from collaborating with Fair Chance.
+Fair Chance supports a network of small nonprofits, a majority of which led by people of color, with three culturally responsive, equity informed capacity building programs to ensure these organizations are strong, sustainable, and effective resources in their communities for years to come.

 We can be a resource and collaborator by working with you to: